Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 Once the SubscriptionRequestDefinition object is created using the Axway Central CLI (`axway central apply -f srd.json`), you must link it to a draft product plan.

-The linkage can either be done using the UI and selecting the subscription definition request from the dropdown in the plan profile page or using the Axway Central CLI by adding `"definition": "subscriptionrequestdefinition-name"` under the *spec.subscription* section.
+The linkage can either be done using the WebUI and selecting the subscription definition request from the dropdown in the plan profile page or using the Axway Central CLI by adding `"definition": "subscriptionrequestdefinition-name"` under the *spec.subscription* section.

 Sample of plan and subscription definition request association: